simple-uploader/Uploader/README.md

 * `.bootstrap()` Rebuild the state of a `Uploader.File` object, including reassigning chunks and XMLHttpRequest instances.
 * `.isUploading()` Returns a boolean indicating whether file chunks is uploading.
 * `.isComplete()` Returns a boolean indicating whether the file has completed uploading and received a server response.
+* `.isError` Returns a boolean indicating whether the file has an error.
 * `.sizeUploaded()` Returns size uploaded in bytes.
 * `.timeRemaining()` Returns remaining time to finish upload file in seconds.
 Accuracy is based on average speed.
 If speed is zero, time remaining will be equal to positive infinity `Number.POSITIVE_INFINITY`
 * `.getExtension()` Returns file extension in lowercase.